Stop the Traffik

 STOP THE TRAFFIK was founded in 2006 by Steve Chalke MBE as a campaign coalition aiming to end human trafficking worldwide.
 Initially, STOP THE TRAFFIK was established as a two-year campaign to coincide with the bicentenary of the Abolition of the Slave Trade Act (1807).
 The campaign focuses on raising awareness around human trafficking and its effects, while also fundraising for anti-human trafficking organisations.

 Aims

-Developed in close partnership with technology leaders and intelligence specialists, STOP THE TRAFFIK's Centre for Intelligence-Led Prevention collects and analyses data on human trafficking patterns worldwide.
+STOP THE TRAFFIK's Centre for Intelligence-Led Prevention collects and analyses data on human trafficking patterns worldwide.
 Global campaigns, informed by local partnerships, use this intelligence to build resilience and transform communities vulnerable to trafficking.
 This systemic disruption of trafficking networks also informs businesses and consumers about the presence of modern slavery in global supply chains, empowering consumers to make informed purchasing decisions and equipping businesses to identify and mitigate human trafficking risks.

 Across the UK, STOP THE TRAFFIK has established Modern Slavery Hubs with the support of dedicated volunteers.
 These hubs facilitate collaboration among law enforcement agencies, government bodies, local authorities and NGOs to enhance coordination at both strategic and tactical levels.
 Embedded Modern Slavery Coordinators serve as links between these hubs and vulnerable communities, providing education and raising awareness among frontline professionals.